-This detailed guide is packed with info on motorcycle shipping.
-Our industry expert explains everything you need to know about international vehicle shipment, air versus sea freight, agents, crating, paperwork and loads more.
+This detailed guide is packed with info on international motorcycle shipping.
+Our industry expert explains everything you need to know about motorcycle shipment, air versus sea freight, agents, crating, paperwork and loads more.

 Planning a round-the-world motorcycle adventure means at some point you will need to ship your bike.
 It’s a big expense, can quickly feel overwhelming and often puts travellers off.
 But it doesn’t need to be; it’s often much easier than you might think, there are specialist companies who can do the leg work for you and this packed international motorcycle shipping guide will explain everything you need to know.